permalik/blue-operation/README.md

-# blue-operation
+# yyyoink-operation
-operation:LLM Client IaC and Automation
+operation:Compression, Binary, and LLM Toolkit IaC and Automation